-Yesterday, we chatted with our friends at Winspire about how nonprofits can turn donors into lifetime advocates through engagement.
-In case you missed the webinar, here’s a quick recap of what we talked about.
+We chatted with our friends at Winspire about how nonprofits can turn donors into lifetime advocates through engagement.
+We’re sharing the full recording here and a quick recap of what we talked about.

 Donor engagement has become sort of a buzzword in the nonprofit world, but what exactly does it mean?
 Just so we’re all on the same page: